romh-acking/metal-slader-glory-sfc-msu-1/README.md

 * There may be issues in the sound test.

 ## Changelog
+* 1.3:
+	* Okay, now the patch is actually compatible with the FXPAK Pro now.
 * 1.2:
 	* Patch is now compatible with FXPAK Pro
 		* Special thanks to mziab for the fix!